 Our SCAs platform began at our wholly-owned subsidiary, CannBioRex Pharmaceuticals Corp.
 (CBR Pharma") with the collaborative work of its founders Prof. Mechoulam, deceased, and Prof. Feldmann.
-This platform focuses on the development of synthetic pharmaceutical grade molecules close or distant analogs of non-psychoactive cannabinoids such as CBD for the treatment of inflammatory diseases and pain.
-These development efforts are a result of a 20-year collaboration between Prof. Feldmann, who discovered and commercialized anti-TNF therapy for treatment of RA and subsequently a number of inflammatory diseases, which is currently the best-selling drug class in the world, and Prof. Mechoulam, who was a world leading expert in cannabis chemistry who successfully identified THC, CBD and, subsequently, the endocannabinoids.
+This platform focuses on the development of synthetic pharmaceutical grade molecules close or distant analogs of nonpsychoactive cannabinoids such as CBD for the treatment of inflammatory diseases and pain.
+These development efforts are a result of a 20-year collaboration between Prof. Feldmann, who discovered and commercialized anti-TNF therapy for treatment of RA and subsequently a number of inflammatory diseases, which is currently the bestselling drug class in the world, and Prof. Mechoulam, who was a world leading expert in cannabis chemistry who successfully identified THC, CBD and, subsequently, the endocannabinoids.
 We are working with a research team based at the Kennedy Institute at Oxford, consisting of Prof. Feldmann, Prof. Richard Williams and others, and a research team based at Hebrew University, consisting of Prof. Avi Domb, Prof. Amnon Hoffman and others, to generate new drugs, test them, and optimize their uptake and delivery to disease targets.
 The aim is to develop novel, orally active analgesic and anti-inflammatory medications based on synthetic compounds to target chronic diseases.
 We term these synthetic compounds generically as "synthetic CBD analogs" ("SCAs").
 Our primary development targets are arthritis and chronic and recurrent pain, while our secondary development targets are diabetes/diabetic neuropathy, fibromyalgia, multiple sclerosis, obesity and fatty liver disease.
+Unfortunately, Dr. Mechoulam passed away in March 2023 and, while he will be sorely missed, work with his colleagues will continue as necessary.